NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 When you want to close the interactive session use the command <code>exit</code>, and you will return to the login nodes.

 ### Locally mounting HPC System Directories
 We will need to mount your personal <code>/data</code> drive to access files on Biowulf from your local computer at the end of this session.
-See the instructions here for mounting your data directory: [https://hpc.nih.gov/docs/hpcdrive.html](https://hpc.nih.gov/docs/hpcdrive.html).
+See the instructions here for mounting your data directory: <a target="_blank" href="https://hpc.nih.gov/docs/hpcdrive.html">(https://hpc.nih.gov/docs/hpcdrive.html).

 ---